Jingyi-Wu-Richael/individualproject/README.md

    ```
 2. Ensure you have the emotion-emotion_69k.csv dataset in your working directory.
 3. Run the Python script.

+## Results
+The present analysis demonstrates the comparative effectiveness of the DialoGPT and OPT with Memory Module in relation to the base model.
+This comparison highlights the potential benefits of these models in addressing the issue of overfitting and enhancing the consistency and reliability of the training and validation procedures.
+This study demonstrates the advantages of incorporating a Memory Module to improve the robustness and predictability of model performance in practical scenarios.
+Moreover, the analysis places particular emphasis on the better results of the DialoGPT and OPT with Memory Module in comparison to the base model.
+This benefit is observed consistently across all evaluation criteria, encompassing precision, recall, and F1 score.
+Hence, the incorporation of Memory Modules within extensive language models showcases notable advancements in sentiment recognition.
+This methodology has a wide range of applications in the field of Natural Language Processing (NLP), with a particular emphasis on its contribution to the advancement of sentiment recognition and related tasks.

 ## Acknowledgements
 I am deeply grateful to: